Tina Peters (politician): Publication of stolen voting machine data

 In August 2021, Ron Watkins, conspiracy theorist and site administrator of the imageboard website 8kun, published computer files associated with the Mesa County election system, including "forensic images of Mesa County's voting machines along with video of [a software] update and partially blurred passwords" on a Telegram channel.
 The Gateway Pundit also published passwords, video, and data associated with the Mesa County election system.

 Dominion, the company that made Mesa County's voting machines, identified the leaked passwords as belonging to the machines in Mesa County.
-The company alerted the state, and Secretary Griswold ordered an inspection of the county's voting equipment the following day and prohibited anyone from touching the equipment without her written permission.
+The company alerted the state, and Griswold ordered an inspection of the county's voting equipment the following day and prohibited anyone from touching the equipment without her written permission.
 The order stated: "The posted images depict the BIOS passwords specific to the individual hardware stations of Mesa County's voting system.
 These passwords can only be used physically at a voting system at the Mesa County Clerk's Office."
 Mesa County District Attorney Dan Rubinstein assigned an investigator to look into the security breach.
 On August 10, Colorado Department of State staff accessed the county election equipment and some records at the Mesa County Clerk and Recorder's office.
 They found security vulnerabilities in the servers and boot settings.
 Peters described the search as a "raid" and, saying that her chief deputy had not been allowed to be present, said: "I don't know what they did, but I can tell you I don't trust them."

 A day after state officials investigated the voting machines in Mesa County, Peters attended a 2020 election conspiracy conference held by Mike Lindell, CEO of MyPillow and conspiracy theorist.
 During the conference, Ron Watkins presented via livestream the computer files associated with the Mesa County election system he had shared on Telegram previously.
-He claimed, "the files were from hard drives taken 'without authorization' from Peters' office," which he said his lawyer instructed him to disclose.
+He claimed "the files were from hard drives taken 'without authorization' from Peters' office", which he said his lawyer instructed him to disclose.

 At the conference, Peters denied the files had come from her office, and if they had, questioned if the leak of data was a problem.
-She claimed:"If those passwords were compromised, why can't they just change them?
+She claimed:If those passwords were compromised, why can't they just change them?
 How many of you have had to change your email password before?
 Is that a big deal?
 You just change it.
 We're not in the middle of an election right now...
-It's not like some secret people came and did something nefarious."
+It's not like some secret people came and did something nefarious.